 It is not very often that a business gets it right the first time, but as your audience is constantly evolving, so does your marketing.
 Implementing a successful drip campaign is not as difficult as it may seem, but it does take planning, creativity, and testing.

-For more information about implementing a drip campaign in GreenRope, please join one of our Monthly Webinars.
-If you would like to learn more about creating valuable content for your drip campaigns, register for our monthlyInteractiveU webinar.
+For more information about implementing a drip campaign or creating valuable content in GreenRope, please join one of our Monthly Webinars.

 Send me periodic emails with news, software updates, and invitations to events.